adlnet/ADL_LRS/readme.md

     python manage.py syncdb

 When prompted to create a superuser, say yes

+If you want to use South for DB migration (more on that [here](https://github.com/adlnet/ADL_LRS/wiki/DB-Migration-with-South))

+    python manage.py convert_to_south lrs

 ## Starting
 While still in the ADL_LRS directory, run